-Other current directorships: Lorraine Berends is an independent director of Spheria Emerging Companies Limited and Hearts and Minds Investments Limited (listed investment companies).
-She is also an independent non-executive director of Pinnacle Investment Management Group Limited, a non-executive director of the Pinnacle Charitable Foundation, a company appointed director of Qantas Superannuation Limited and an independent member of the Australian Commonwealth Games Foundation Investment Committee.
+Lorraine Berends is an independent director of Spheria Emerging Companies Limited (appointed September 2017) and Hearts and Minds Investments Limited (appointed September 2018) (listed investment companies).
+She is also an independent non-executive director of Pinnacle Investment Management Group Limited (appointed September 2018), a non-executive director of the PNI Foundation, a company appointed director of Qantas Superannuation Limited and an independent member of the Australian Commonwealth Games Foundation Investment Committee.

-Former directorships in last 3 years: Lorraine Berends was a director of Antipodes Global Investment Company Limited until 17 December 2021.
+Lorraine Berends was a director of Antipodes Global Investment Company Limited until 17 December 2021.

-Interests in shares and options: Details of Lorraine Berends interests in shares of the Company are included in the Remuneration Report.
+Details of Lorraine Berends interests in shares of the Company are included in the Remuneration Report.

-Interests in contracts: Lorraine Berends has no interests in contracts of the Company.
+Lorraine Berends has no interests in contracts of the Company.